 I originally wrote this post when my oldest was heading off to college after polling all my nieces, nephews and friends of the family.
-Now Peter is going into his junior year of college and his sister is heading into sophomore year, so I’ve modified these college dorm guides to reflect what they really used!!
+Now Peter has one more semester of senior year, Hannah is starting her last year and my youngest, Sean is going into sophomore year (yes that’s right, THREE in college at the same time, feel my pain 😅), so I’ve modified these college dorm guides to reflect what they truly recommend!!

 (Dorm rooms, they all look the same, don’t they??)

 If you are heading to college or shipping off your kid sometime soon, here’s the guy’s function-over-form list we’ve culled together with our college-aged advisors.
 Check out the women’s dorm room essentials here!